RenierM26/ha-ezviz/README.md

 ```

 4) RESTART Home Assistant
 5) Go to Configuration > Integrations, add and find the "Ezviz" integration.
+(If you did not have yaml config entries, it will import automatically if you did and create this for you)
-6) Type in your ezviz account username and password.
+6) Type in your ezviz account username and password. (if not present in yaml)
 7) You might have to change the region.
 (Integration options).
 8) Your camera(s) should now be present on Hass